pololu/p-load/mac_installer/README.txt

 Pololu USB Bootloader Utility (p-load) for Mac OS X

-The Pololu USB Bootloader Utility is a command-line program that allows you to write HEX files to certain USB bootloaders on Pololu products.
+The Pololu USB Bootloader Utility is a command-line program that allows you to read and write from the memories of certain Pololu products over USB using their USB bootloaders.

 To install, drag "p-load" to "usrbin".
 This will install p-load in /usr/bin so you can run it in a Terminal by typing "p-load".
 Because